-Abstract Here we present results of digital modelling of a specific setting of hypogenic Carbonic Acid Speleogenesis (CAS).
+- Abstract.
+Hypogene caves originate from upwelling deep-seated waters loaded with CO_2 that mix with meteoric waters in a limestone aquifer.
+Here we present first results on digital modelling of Carbonic Acid Speleogenesis (CAS).
 We study an unconfined aquifer where meteoric water seeps through the vadose zone and becomes saturated with respect to calcite when it arrives at the water table.
-From below deep-seated water with high $p{CO2}$ and saturated with respect to calcite invades the limestone formation by forced flow.
-Two flow domains arise that host exclusively water from the meteoric or the deep-seated source.
+From below deep-seated water with high p{CO2} and saturated with respect to calcite invades the limestone formation by forced flow.
+Two flow domains arise that host exclusively water from the meteoric or the deepseated source.
 They are separated by a water divide.
-There by dispersion of flow, a fringe of mixing arises and widening of the fractures is caused by mixing corrosion (MC).
+There by dispersion of flow, a fringe of mixing arises and widening of - 15 the fractures is caused by mixing corrosion (MC).
 The evolution of the cave system is determined by its early state.
 At sites with high rates of fracture widening regions of higher hydraulic conductivity are created.
 They attract flow and support one by one mixing with maximal dissolution rates.
-Therefore, the early evolution is determined by karstification originating close to the input of the upwelling water and at the output at a seepage face.
+Therefore, the early evolution is determined by karstification originating close to the input of the upwelling water and at the output at a seepaall ge face.
 In between these regions, a wide fringe of moderate dissolution is present.
-In the later stage of evolution, this region is divided by constrictions that originate from statistical variations of fracture aperture widths that favour high dissolution rates and focus flow into this region.
-This MC-fringeinstability is an intrinsic property of cave evolution and is present in all scenarios studied.
+In the later stage of evolution, this region is divided by constrictions that originate from - 20 statistical variations of fracture aperture widths that favour high dissolution rates and focus flow into this region.
+This MCfringe-instability is an intrinsic property of cave evolution and is present in all scenarios studied.
 We have investigated the influence of defined regions with higher fracture aperture widths.
-These determine the cave patterns and suppress MC-fringeinstabilities.
+These determine the cave patterns and suppress MCfringe-instabilities.
 We have discussed the influence of the ratio of upwelling water flux rates to the rates of meteoric water.
 This ratio specifies the position of the mixing fringe and consequently that of the cave system.
-In a further step, we have explored the influence of time dependent meteoric recharge.
+In a further step, we have - 25 explored the influence of time dependent meteoric recharge.
 Furthermore, we have modelled scenarios where waters are undersaturated with respect to calcite.
-These findings give important insight into mechanisms of carbonic acid speleogenesis (CAS) in a special setting of unconfined aquifers.
-They also have implications to the understanding of corresponding sulphuric acid speleogenesis (SAS).
+These findings give important insight into mechanisms of hypogene speleogenesis.
+They also have implications to the understanding of sulfuric acid speleogenesis (SAS).